Can I protect my rental property with homeowners insurance?

 - Liability protection.
 Most policies include some amount of protection against lawsuits arising from slips and falls and other mishaps.
 However, the exposure risk increases when multiple households live in a building.

 Plus, landlord policies include special protections, such as rent loss coverage.
 If renters have to move out while repairs are made (due to a covered loss), this coverage will replace lost rental income for up to 12 months.
+Do you want the double whammy of paying for repairs and losing rental income while a unit is empty?

 - Backup of sewers or drains.
 Unlike flood protection, which covers outside water coming in, this coverage includes damage caused when the sewer system backs up inside the building.